thodges-gh/CL-EA-Python-Template/README.md

 #### To Set Up an API Gateway

 An API Gateway is necessary for the function to be called by external services.
-You will need to disable the Lambda proxy integration for this to work as expected.
-This only has to be completed once, then all future adapters can simply use the same API Gateway.

 - Click Add Trigger
 - Select API Gateway in Trigger configuration